oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/debugging.md

 description = "Debug deployed domains."
 +++

-Here are some suggestions for debugging problems with a domain after your Domain YAML file is deployed.
+Here are some suggestions for debugging problems with a domain after your Domain or Cluster YAML files are deployed.

 {{< table_of_contents >}}